- Date & Location: Saturday Oct. 17 @ Flash Forum in Abu Dhabi, UAE

 WHO HAS THE EDGE?

-With the way he fights and the number of strikes Ortega eats, Jung has the clear edge in this fight.
+With the way he fights and the number of strikes Ortega eats, Jung has a clear edge in this fight.
 Jung lands 4.58 significant strikes per minute and he has a 77 percent takedown defense.
 The only UFC fighter to score a takedown on Jung was Aldo and he landed five.

 Unless Ortega has totally changed his fighting style, it’s hard to not give the edge to Jung.